-- L1Topo is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specifications. - The modules are dual width, they occupy two adjacent slots of an ATCA shelf each.
+- L1Topo is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specifications. - 255 Backplane Zone-3 details are not part of the PICMG specification.
+Here the module design - follows the L1Calo standards [1.14]. - 257 The modules are dual width, they occupy two adjacent slots of an ATCA shelf each.